antoine-chenevier/Sys-info-Projet/README.md

 #### 1- Identify the data file

-According to our code the transations are being stored in the a redis database which is an open-source, in-memory data structure that using key-value method of storing data.
+According to our code the transations are being stored in the a redis database which is an open-source, in-memory data structure NoSQL Database that using key-value method of storing data.

 Here it is used to store each transation using a key.